rpm-software-management/rpm/docs/manual/tags.md

 Preinflags | 5020 | int32
 Preinprog  | 1085 | string array

-`%pretrans` scripts are executed for to be installed packages before any packages are installed
+`%pretrans` scripts are executed for to be installed packages before any packages are installed/removed

 Pretrans      | 1151 | string
 Pretransflags | 5024 | int32
 Pretransprog  | 1153 | string array

+`%preuntrans` scripts are executed for to be removed packages before any packages are installed/removed

+Preuntrans      | 5103 | string
+Preuntransflags | 5107 | int32
+Preuntransprog  | 5105 | string array

 `%preun` script is executed right before the package gets removed